Larry Zbyszko: Independent circuit (2000–2003)

 After being released from World Championship Wrestling Zbyszko was rumored to be the replacement for Jerry Lawler as the commentator for Monday Night Raw in early 2001 after Lawler quit the company.
 Zbyszko did an interview with Live Audio Wrestling saying he wanted the job.
-These rumors never materialized as Paul Heyman would go on to become the color commentator for Monday Night Raw until Jerry Lawler returned to the company later that year.
+These rumors never materialized as Paul Heyman would go on to become the color commentator for Monday Night Raw until Lawler returned to the company later that year.

 In 2001 Zbyszko wrestled several matches for Dusty Rhodes's Turnbuckle Championship Wrestling promotion.

 In late 2001, Zbyszko requested that World Wrestling Entertainment cease referring to Chris Jericho as "The Living Legend", claiming that this infringed upon his common law trademark.
 After WWF refused to comply, with chairman Vince McMahon personally addressing Jericho as "The Living Legend" during a televised broadcast, Zbyszko launched a lawsuit against WWF.
 In addition, he challenged McMahon to a shoot fight during a 2002 World Wrestling All-Stars pay-per-view which never happened.

 In 2002, Zbyszko had a short feud with Chris Harris in the Nashville, Tennessee-based USA Championship Wrestling promotion.
 On March 2, 2002, Zbyszko defeated Harris for the USA North American Heavyweight Championship.
 He held the title until March 30, 2002, when Harris regained the belt at the Tojo Yamamoto Memorial Show.
-On August 27, 2005 at WrestleReunion in Valley Forge, Pennsylvania, Zbyszko faced Diamond Dallas Page, with the provision that he would receive five minutes alone in the ring with the sixty-nine-year-old Bruno Sammartino if he won.
+On August 27, 2005, at WrestleReunion in Valley Forge, Pennsylvania, Zbyszko faced Diamond Dallas Page, with the provision that he would receive five minutes alone in the ring with the sixty-nine-year-old Bruno Sammartino if he won.
 Page knocked Zbyszko out with his signature Diamond Cutter, however, then pulled Zbyszko on top of him, thus giving him the win by pinfall.
 Sammartino then entered the ring and began throttling the still-prone Zbyszko until he was dragged away.